← Back to blog

 Workplace Domestic Violence Program: End-to-End Advisory & Implementation

-Building organizational readiness, legal compliance, and meaningful support for employees facing intimate partner violence (IPV)
+Building organisational readiness, legal compliance, and meaningful support for employees facing intimate partner violence (IPV)

 Domestic violence is not a private issue — it’s a workplace safety issue, a legal compliance issue, and a risk management issue.

 Yet most employers are not equipped to respond.
-Programs fail because they lack structure, internal capability, or a cohesive plan for safety, accommodation, and culture change.
+Programmes fail because they lack structure, internal capability, or a cohesive plan for safety, accommodation, and culture change.

 I provide an integrated, end-to-end suite of services to help employers prevent, identify, and respond to intimate partner violence (IPV) in the workplace.